bilha-analytics/text-simplification-metrics-eval/analysis_output/README.md

 ---
-title: 'On Text Simplification Metrics and General-purpose LLMs for Accessible Health Information, and A Potential Architectural Advantage of The Instruction-tuned LLM Class'
+title: 'An Architectural Advantage of The Instruction-Tuned LLM in Containing The Readability-Accuracy Tension in Text Simplification'
 tags:
     - NLP
     - Text simplification